This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 So, if your dog crosses paths with some form of wildlife in your presence, do this:

-If the animal is not injured: Just leave it be.
-It’s best to let wild animals remain wild, and don’t try to nurture them or care for them yourself.
+It is best to let wild animals remain wild, and don’t try to nurture them or care for them yourself.
 They are less likely to survive if separated from their natural environment.

 There’s really no need to panic.
 Many dogs actually “make friends” with creatures from other species.